John MarshallAssociate Professor of Art and Design

 Marshall’s studio practice involves a recursive process where multiple stakeholders work together to realize shared goals.
 Since 1998, Marshall has co-directed rootoftwo LLC, a hybrid design studio.
 In 2014, rootoftwo partnered with DAUB (design; architecture; urbanism; building) to create r+d LAB LLC in downtown Ann Arbor.

 Previously, Marshall worked as part of a collaborative product development team at baby products manufacturer Evenflo Company Inc. During that time, Marshall was instrumental in transitioning the company to a rapid prototyping-based product development process.

-Since coming to Michigan in 2008, Marshall has collaborated with both a rocket scientist and a brain surgeon (although not at the same time).
-He is currently writing a textbook with the title ’Introducing Hybrid Design’ for Routledge.
+Since joining Taubman College in 2008, Marshall has collaborated with both a rocket scientist and a brain surgeon.
+He currently is writing a forthcoming textbook, Introducing Hybrid Design, for Routledge.

 Marshall received a Bachelor of Arts (with honors) from Glasgow School of Art, a Master of Fine Arts from The Ohio State University, a Master of Arts from Manchester Metropolitan University, and a PhD from Robert Gordon University.